What Is Foreclosure and How Does It Work?

 Foreclosure definition: What is it?

-When you take out a mortgage, you’re agreeing to put your house up as collateral for the loan.
-If you fail to make timely payments, the creditor can take back your house and sell it to recoup some of their money.
+When you take out a mortgage, you’re agreeing to use your house as collateral for the loan.
+If you fail to make timely payments, your lender can take back the house and sell it to recoup some of its money.
 Foreclosure rules set out exactly how a creditor can do this, but also provide some rights and protections for the homeowner.
-However, at the end of the foreclosure process, your home is repossessed and you must move out.

 The foreclosure process and timeline